 An overview of the history, organization, and development of labor unions and other professional employee associations.
 Topics include union management tactics, collective bargaining, and labor laws.
-Prerequisite: HRMG 2650 or permission of instructor.
+Prerequisite: None.

 HRMG 2650-Human Resource Management

 A study of philosophy, principles, and methods of personnel management including organizational structure, areas of responsibility, policy making, procurement and placement, training, evaluation, wage and salary administration, employee benefit programs, and a survey of labor laws.
 Prerequisite: None.